datastaxdevs/workshop-introduction-to-nosql/README.md

 ![image](images/connect.png?raw=true)

 Locate the "documents" section in the Swagger UI.
+You are now ready to fire requests to the Document API.

 ![image](images/05.png?raw=true)